-As required, a copy of the Draft Red Herring Prospectus was submitted to BSE (SME Platform of BSE Limited).
-The Disclaimer Clause as intimated by the BSE Limited to our Company, post scrutiny of the Draft Red Herring Prospectus vide its in-principle approval dated March 17, 2025, is as follows:
+As required, a copy of this Draft Red Herring Prospectus shall be submitted to BSE.
+The Disclaimer Clause as intimated by the BSE Limited to us, post scrutiny of this Draft Red Herring Prospectus shall be included in Red Herring Prospectus/Prospectus prior to filing with RoC.